littlebee/react-datum/README.md

 ## Implied Context, Deterministic Props

+The **Rd.Model** and **Rd.Form** components introduce the concept of contextual data.

+The **Rd.Model** component provides a provides a 'model' context to any of it's children that want to use it.
+The datums like **Rd.Text** will also accept a model by means of a prop called 'model'.
+The **Rd.Model** component also listens to Backbone Model events and forces a rerender of all children anytime a change occurs to the model.

-In the examples above, The **Rd.Model** component provides the model to the other Rd child elements.
+The **Rd.Form** component provides an 'inputMode' context to it's children.

 Any contextually provided properties like the 'model' that the datum is acting on, or the 'inputMode' implied by being in a **Rd.Form**, can be overriden by explict properties.
 So, if in the example above, the comments were stored in another model, you could break out of context by adding: